Cum On Feel the Noize: Quiet Riot version

 In 1983, American heavy metal band Quiet Riot covered the song.
 Their version went on to reach No. 5 on the Billboard Hot 100 in November 1983 and helped their album Metal Health become a number-one hit.
 The song's success drew huge nationwide attention to the 1980s Los Angeles metal scene and also helped to break Slade belatedly in the US in 1984, after signing a deal with CBS.
 The song was certified gold by the RIAA.
 In 2002, Quiet Riot's version of "Cum On Feel the Noize" was ranked No. 80 on VH1's 100 Greatest One-Hit Wonders.
 In 2009, VH1 also ranked it No. 41 of the "best hard rock songs of all time".

-Originally, lead vocalist Kevin DuBrow was dead set on not covering the song, because he wanted the band to write every song on the album as well as the fact he was not a big fan of Slade.
+Originally, lead vocalist Kevin DuBrow was dead set against covering the song, because he wanted the band to write every song on the album as well as the fact he was not a big fan of Slade.
 Instead, the band decided to try to cover the song as badly as they could so the label would refuse to release it.

 In a 1983 interview with Kerrang!, Holder spoke of the Quiet Riot version:

 The first Slade knew about Quiet Riot was when they approached our publisher for permission to do "Cum On Feel the Noize".
 We agreed, never believing something like this would happen.
 The really nice thing about the whole affair is that it proves how strong our songs are.
 After all; "Cum On Feel the Noize" is now ten years old, so it's obviously stood the test of time rather well!
 We've actually been approached in the recent past by people wanting us to update one of our classics.
 But, not even seeing what a band like Quiet Riot have done so successfully with modern studio technology on an old Slade tune has persuaded us it's worth doing.
 There was a spontaneity and electricity about the numbers when we first did 'em that could never be recaptured now.
 There just wouldn't be the same feel so, no matter how much money is offered.
 We're not into prostituting our own heritage.